isomerpages/moe-loyangviewsec/_lvss-kaleidoscope/LVSS Kaleidoscope 2024.md

 drama and symphonic band CCAs, The 8th Continent rock ensemble and Music students, poetry slam recitals, an exhibition of curriculum artworks, live mural art drawing, and culinary food station!</p>
-<p>Get your free e-tickets <a href="https://linktr.ee/loyangviewss" rel="noopener noreferrer nofollow" target="_blank">here</a> and join us as we celebrate
+<p>Get your free e-tickets at <a href="https://linktr.ee/loyangviewss" rel="noopener noreferrer nofollow" target="_blank">https://linktr.ee/loyangviewss</a> and
-our students' talents and passions.
+join us as we celebrate our students' talents and passions.
 See you there!</p>
 <p>Thank you!</p>